cariad/asking/README.md

 responses: json
 ```

-The "responses" task prints the current values of the response dictionary.
+The "responses" action prints the current values of the response dictionary.

 ### stop